 But you know what I learned?
 That a fun name, a quick hands-on-experience, and a delicious green smoothie can be a TOTAL GAME CHANGER when it comes to kids being open to trying green veggies.

 I started by making smoothies with my-then-toddler daughter in the morning, just as a way for us to get veggies in at breakfast.
-But when I saw how effective a simply green smoothie was for getting her excited about green veggies, well I tried it out on my preschool students.
+But when I saw how effective a simply green smoothie was for getting her excited about green veggies, so I tried it out on my preschool students.

 I used to drag my blender into my classroom and set up a smoothie station.
 The kids would help me make the smoothie so they could see alllllll of the ingredients being tossed in (no sneakiness) and then got to hit blend and watch the magic happen.
 The kiddos felt excited about being part of the smoothie making process, got to control how much spinach went into the blend and then got to be pleasantly surprised at how delicious the veggie-loaded smoothie they had just made was!